Peanut Butter Pie

 I love how they look on top of this pie.
 It’s an extra step and completely optional, but a nice touch for a special occasion.

-Our family has a lot to celebrate this month with some Happy Birthdays and Mother’s Day next week.
-I have no idea what these occasions will look like for us.
-Even though our state is opening we are cautious because case numbers are still growing here.
-I can’t wait for the day when we can safely have a slice of this very pie together!
+Our family has a lot to celebrate this month with some Happy Birthdays next week.
+I can’t wait to have a slice of this very pie with family!

 Well wishes! xo